Fall River mayor survives preliminary election, secures spot on November ballot

 FALL RIVER, Mass.
 (AP) — A Massachusetts mayor facing multiple federal corruption charges will be on the November ballot after surviving a preliminary election.

 Jasiel Correia was one of the two top vote-getters in Fall River’s preliminary election for mayor Tuesday.
-He now faces off against school committee member Paul Coogan/community advocate Erica Scott-Pacheco in the Nov.
+He now faces off against school committee member Paul Coogan in the Nov.
 5 general election.

 The 27-year-old Correia pleaded not guilty this month to charges accusing him of extorting hundreds of thousands of dollars from marijuana companies.